DenebLee/React-videoUI/README.md

-# Note
+# ✅ Note
-#
-# !important You have to install a node
+‼‼ You have to install a node
-# This project don't inform server information.
+ This project don't inform server information.
 $ git clone "this repository address"
 $ cd React-videoUI
-# install pacakeges for node
+# ✅install pacakeges for node
 $ npm install
 or
 $ yarn add
-# when you install is done
+# ✅when you install is done
 $ npm start
 or
 $ yarn start